bisgardo/concordium-docker/README.md

 The DB schemas are documented in the links above.
 This project used to support the legacy method, but this was removed in commit `6933166`.

-The Docker Compose file includes a transaction logger instance under the profile `txlog`.
+The Docker Compose file includes a transaction logger service under the profile `txlog`.
 The [image](https://hub.docker.com/r/concordium/transaction-logger/tags) is specified with the variable `TRANSACTION_LOGGER_IMAGE`.

 Database credentials etc. are configured with the following variables: